Breedlove-Jason/pacMan/README.md

 ***
 ## Bugs:

-- need to resolve the quit method. not working anymore
+- fixed starting enemies are off position
 - fixed bug in wall generation
 - when pacman starts the game on the top row he goes through the walls until user moves him then the walls function correctly returns
 - might adjust the background image to reflect the outer walls correctly
 - could try and center the first column on the left as it appears just slightly off but it may be more likely that the image is just not complete
-- p_pos variable working but player not changing start vector
+- fixed p_pos variable working but player not changing start vector